oracle/python-cx_Oracle/doc/src/installation.rst

        SET PATH=C:\oracle\instantclient_18_3;%PATH%
        python %*

-   Invoke this batch file everytime you want to run python.
+   Invoke this batch file every time you want to run python.

    Alternatively use ``SET`` to change your ``PATH`` in each command prompt window before you run python.

 4. Oracle Instant Client libraries require a Visual Studio redistributable with a 64-bit or 32-bit architecture to match Instant Client's architecture.
    Each Instant Client version requires a different redistributable version:

        - For Instant Client 18 or 12.2 install `VS 2013 <https://support.microsoft.com/en-us/kb/2977003#bookmark-vs2013>`__
        - For Instant Client 12.1 install `VS 2010 <https://support.microsoft.com/en-us/kb/2977003#bookmark-vs2010>`__